mattiaverga/OpenNGC/README.md

  - HEASARC High Energy Astrophysics Science Archive Research Center http://heasarc.gsfc.nasa.gov/
-   We used several databases from HEASARC such as mwsc, lbn and WDS
+   We used several databases from HEASARC such as mwsc, lbn, pn and WDS

 Where incongruences between catalogs was found we used NED as source.